 Why choose Dental Assisting?

-You should choose to become a dental assistant if you enjoy taking care of people and providing them quality care.
-More research is pointing to the connection between dental health and general health, and as more Americans take their dental health seriously, there will be more demand for dental assistants.
-In fact, the U.S. Bureau of Labor Statistics projected a 11% increase in the demand for dental assistants from 2018 and 2028.
-Most importantly, oral health is important regardless of economic times, so we project dental assistants to remain a stable and secure career during economic downturns.
+You should choose to become a Dental Assistant if you enjoy taking care of people and providing them quality care.
+More research is pointing to the connection between dental health and general health, and as more Americans take their dental health seriously, there will be more demand for Dental Assistants.
+In fact, the U.S. Burea of Labor and Statistics projected a 11% increase in the demand for Dental Assistants from 2018 and 2028.
+Most importantly, oral health is important regardless of economic times, so we project Dental Assistants to remain a stable and secure career during economic downturns.

 Can I become a Dental Assistant?

 Yes, you can!
 Typically, there is no higher education requirement to become a Dental Assistant, so you can start your career as Dental Assistant without needing a college degree.
 Check out Arch Dental Assistant Academy and similar programs to start gaining the knowledge and skills for your new career in as little as 9 weeks.

 Arch Dental Assistant Academy is an ingenious blend of online and in-person learning designed to help you land a job as a Dental Assistant.

 Your online learning experience will last 9 weeks.
 Class sessions are 2 hours long on Saturdays.
 During class, students will meet with an instructor who will review what they learned during the week and review that material as needed.
 Instructors will also demonstrate how to perform certain lab exercises and watch students as they complete those labs.

 Students can expect to commit approximately 7 hours to their at-home learning.
 This includes video content, interactive modules, reading, and other activities.

 Students will receive at-home lab kits which include:

 basic instrument set